CQ DX Marathon

 • minimizes point loss to busted or invalid callsigns by tracking “risk”; for example, a QSO confirmed via LoTW is low risk

 B. Ham Radio Deluxe.
-A complete description of the features and how to use them can be found at the following link:
+A complete description of the features and how to use them can be found at the support article following link: Knowledge Base Article on the Marathon.

 C. N1MM+.
 N1MM+ is not a general-purpose logger; there is no support for chasing awards like DXCC and WAS, and there are no QSL management features.
 For those functions, you should be using a general logging program.
 If you are using N1MM+ as a logging program, you do have the ability to export ADIF format files and import them.
-So, if for example you are using the DX Marathon web-based https://marathon.ham2k.net/ You can import your adif into this tool and get your current year-to-date status and of course at the end of the year, you can compile your log for 2023 and export it into a final adif file.
+So, if for example you are using the Ham2K DX Marathon Tool or our own Submission Tool you can import your ADIF and get your current year-to-date status and of course at the end of the year, you can compile your log for 2023 and export it into a final ADIF file.
 Then you can use various tools available to generate your submission.

 A: No. The rules clearly state each participant is entitled to submit one log per location.
 You are welcome to enter a second log from your second QTH.